-Leafing through my copy of Drawing Origami Tome 2, I noticed a spectacular modular designed by Francesco Mancini that I knew I had to try: Modules folded from 2×1 rectangles lock together really nicely, creating clusters of 3 and 5, forcing the megastructure to curve gently into a spikey ball.
+Modules folded from 2×1 rectangles lock together really nicely, creating clusters of 3 and 5, forcing the megastructure to curve gently into a spikey ball.
 Continue reading

 This is Ichiro Kinoshita’s “Fireplace by Brickwork”, a torturous fold that requires a ton of pre-creasing and as the scale I chose (square cut from an A3 sheet), the final crease lines end up about 4mm apart on fairly heavy paper – not, in retrospect, a good choice.
 Continue reading

 When my sister in law went to Nepal, she found some rather charming Lokta paper, hand-made with block printed gold floral designs.
 She carefully transported it back with her for me to wrangle.
 I had a modular in mind and the orange Lokta seemed the obvious choice:

 This is Miyuki Kawamura’s Mummy Star, a startlingly complicated modular in 30 pieces.
 The technique of folding splayed fans, then folding them back on themselves gives the appearance of “wrapping” or bandages I suppose (think Mummy Movie).
 Continue reading

 When I first saw this thing on Happy Folding I knew I was destined to try it:

 This glorious modular designed by Francesco Mancini uses a unit similar to a Frances Ow 60 degree unit but in a very different way to make chevron-shaped modules that lock together to form pentagonal stars.